 We are doing a disservice to students when they make high scores on tests with little to no effort.
 If you have a student who consistently makes high scores they need more rigor and complexity added to the tasks they are assigned.
 On the flip side, we can destroy a child’s motivation when they consistently work hard and receive poor grades.

-Below are 4 strategies to use in your classroom to help ALL your students become achievers.
+Below are 4 strategies to use in your classroom to promote student achievement and help ALL your students become achievers.
 There are many other strategies that I will address in my next blog posts, but these four are critical.

 1. Know your students’ interests and how they perceive achievement.

-Of all the tips I can give you, knowing your students is the most important.
+Of all the tips I can give you, knowing your students is the most important when it comes to boosting student achievement.
 If we know our students’ interests and attitudes about learning and achievement, we can provide them with meaningful activities.
 Remember, emotions drive attention, and attention drives learning and memory.

 So use your kids’ interests to your advantage, For example, if you have a lot of students who are interested in sports, you can design sports-related questions and activities.
 Kids can read books about sports and famous athletes, or you can create math questions related to a sporting event.